zoranaltiparmakov/smart-spent/README.md

 **connect with VM via ssh**
 docker-machine ssh moneyspent-dev
 After opening ssh connection to the VM, start

+##IP Address
+In order Android application to communicate with the backend, nginx web server should be configured with the PC private IP address (e.g. 192.168.1.50) in nginx/conf.d/default.conf.
+IP addresses in upstreams also should be changed to that address.
+To get the IP address of your NIC, execute ip addr (on *nix) or ipconfig on Windows.

 ##Additional docker commands
 **List docker containers, view logs, shell to a docker container, shutdown all containers**